Gamma-glutamyl transpeptidase (GGT) blood testGamma-GT; GGTP; GGT

 How to Prepare for the Test

-The health care provider may tell you to stop taking any drugs that can affect the test.
+The health care provider may tell you to stop taking medicines that can affect the test.

 - Birth control pills